Maximize tax savings

+The Pradhan Mantri Rojgar Protsahan Yojana (PMRPY) aims to incentivise those employers who are registered with the Employees’ Provident Fund Organization (EPFO) in order to create jobs.
+Apart from paying the 8.33 percent towards the contribution of employees EPS, for the textile industry, the government also intends to pay 3.67 percent towards the Employees Provident Fund for the eligible employers of new employees.
 The scheme serves two purposes; one, it encourages job creation by the employers by incentivising them, and on the other hand, gets a large number of workers find jobs.
 One major benefit to these workers is the access to social security benefits in these organized sectors.

 The scheme is available for all the establishments that are registered with the Employees’ Provident Fund Organization and satisfy the following conditions:

+1. The target of the PMRPY are workers earning wages less than INR 15000 per month and hence, the new employees who earn more than INR 15000 monthly, do not qualify for this scheme.
 A new employee would be one who has not been working regularly in an EPFO registered organization prior to April 1, 2016.
 This is determined by the allocation of a new Aadhaar linked Universal Account Number on or after April 1, 2016.
 If the employee does not have a new UAN, the employee can facilitate this through the Employee Provident Fund Organization portal.

 2. The business must be registered with the EPFO and must have a Labour Identification Number (LIN) that one can acquire under the Shram Suvidha Portal.
 Under the PMPRY scheme, the Labour Identification Number will serve as the primary reference number for all official communication.